yyzhang666/Delphes/README.md

 E.g. command `DelphesSTDHEP_EDM4HEP -h` to know the arguments in it.

 We eventually get a '.root' file.
+The root [TTree description of Delphes](https://cp3.irmp.ucl.ac.be/projects/delphes/wiki/WorkBook/RootTreeDescription)

 # Full simulation

 # Edm4hep analysis
-To inspect the root file with the edm4hep data within the command line, run this command
+The namespace and construction of edm4hep is [here](https://edm4hep.web.cern.ch) To inspect the root file with the edm4hep data within the command line, run this command
 ```
 podio-dump -h